hackatbrown/workshops/workshop1-html-css/README.md

 ![Image of divs code]("path")

 But let's think about how we're going to style these.
-Remember how we used `body` in the css before to refer to `<body>`?
+Remember how we used `body` in the css before to refer to `<body></body>`?
 Well that worked well for body, because there's only one.
 But what if we have lots of `<div>`s and we want to differentiate?
 Enter ID's and Classes.

+ID's are used for talking about one `<div>` specifically, and classes are used to talk about all the `<div>`s that have that class.
+Here's how it looks:

+`<div id="divOne" class="bunchOfDivs"></div>`

+Go ahead and delete your current div in your code and copy and paste this one in.

+Now, how do we select these in our CSS document?